The Big Boss Tour: Background

 Barrio Fino become the best selling reggaeton album of all time selling more than three million copies worldwide and was one of the few albums in Spanish to sell more than one million copies in the United States.
 After his Barrio Fino World Tour was concluded, he started to work on his next album.
 On April 16, 2007, MTV and Billboard announced the dates of the arena tour in the United States and mentioned that he would also perform 20-plus concerts in Mexico and South America through early December.
 In those markets, he would play both arenas and 30,000 to 40,000-capacity stadiums.
 Initial plans of the tour was to visited 15 countries and 40 cities in Latin America by the end of 2007.
 However, this plans wasn't materialized due unknown reasons.

 Overview

-In the United States, Billboard reported that ticket prices would range from $40 to $100.
-Some of the concerts were sold out.
-However, some sources reported that the concert in Madison Square Garden received a poor audience.
+In the United States, Billboard reported that ticket prices ranged from $40 to $100.
+Several dates were reported as sold out, although some media outlets described the Madison Square Garden concert as drawing a modest audience.
+Local reports also indicated that the Houston show at Toyota Center sold only about one-third of the venue’s 18,000-seat capacity.

 In his native Puerto Rico, both concerts were sold out and in Bolivia the media reported over 50,000 fans in the venue.
 In Torreon, Mexico, over 7,500 showed up to the concert.
 The 16 United States shows reported on the tour averaged about $300,000 per show with a ticket average of 5,441.

 In the Dominican Republic, the media reported that both concerts were sold out.
 In Santo Domingo, the attendance was more than 8,000.
 In Maturi, Venezuela broke attendance records at the venue with more than 30,000 fans.